🧘 Curs nou de Abheda Yoga

 The great tantric master Padmasambhava had a huge number of spiritual lovers, not to mention superficiality in love, uncontrolled sensuality or even debauchery.
 Without respecting the five perfect conditions, a man’s action, even if his intentions are spiritual, would lead to the loss of time and energies, as well as spiritual degrigolade.

-Padmasambhava had five very close spiritual lovers, disciples with a very high spiritual achievement, from whom he did not break up all his life.
+Padmasambhava had five very close spiritual lovers, disciples with a very high spiritual realization, from whom he did not separate all his life.

 These were: